 I definitely have the weakness of wanting to give away the stuff we make, or do giveaways on blogs all the time, or give out coupon codes to everyone we know because I LOVE making pretty stuff and would love for everyone to own/wear it!
 However, no matter how many things we’ve given away, we’ve still made sales and it is working out well.
 Luckily, this is a hobby that the both of us love, and it’s easy for us to do while sitting in our pajamas, watching “The X-Files” and “Law & Order: SVU.”

 Even if we only bring in an extra $50-100 a month from this, we’re still making money from a hobby, which is fantastic.

-Helen blogs over at Bettencourt Chase: things we make, bake and photograph, and sells her crafty wares with her partner at their Etsy shop, Operation Petticoat. *If YOU have a side hustle you’d like to share, give J$ a shout.
+Helen blogs over at Bettencourt Chase: things we make, bake and photograph, and sells her crafty wares with her partner at their Etsy shop, Bloom and Thistle. *If YOU have a side hustle you’d like to share, give J$ a shout.